 We recommend setting up 2FA because of its security benefits.
 Learn in our online security guide how 2FA helps you to keep your emails safe from hackers.

 You can connect your second factor with Tutanota in Settings -> Login.
 As admin you can setup second factors for your users in Settings -> User management.

 Tutanota currently supports the following second factor types:

-Second factors can be added by administrators and "normal" users, but removed only by admins.
+Second factors can be added by administrators and users, but only admins can remove assigned second factors.

 Note: If you lose your second factor, you will no longer be able to login to your account.
-To prevent this, you can add multiple second factors and additionally note down the recovery code shown to you when adding a second factor.
+To prevent this, you can add multiple second factors.
+Additionally, please note down the recovery code shown to you when adding a second factor.

 Authenticating with your second factor